-Donna started taking painting classes and workshops in 1976.
+Donna Ferrandino started taking painting classes and workshops in 1976.
 She began painting realistic watercolors, and over the years, she's expanded into acrylics, oil, collage, jewelry, and mosaic.

 Currently, she works on abstract expressionist and on impressionist paintings in acrylic, oil, and watercolor.
 Impressionist painting subjects include mostly landscapes, animals, and still life, done in vivid colors with bold strokes, sometimes with exaggerated shapes and nonrealistic colors.
 Abstract paintings are done intuitively.
 They come entirely from within, and the result is always unexpected.
 Her paintings are all about colors and shapes.